moinwiki/moin/CONTRIBUTING.md

  2. Open a new issue with a detailed description of the suggested enhancement.
  3. Include a rough idea of how the enhancement could be implemented if possible.

-### Submitting code or documentation enhancements
+### Submitting Code or Documentation Enhancements

 To submit code or documentation updates, follow these steps:

- * Setup your development environment, see next chapter.
+ * Set up your development environment; see the next chapter.
  * Create a new branch for your changes:
    ```
    git checkout -b feature-branch